 What does this look like in practice?
 How do you actually get to know your customer?
 Copyblogger recently produced a comprehensive guide to understanding your customers’ worldview.
 Inspired by the user experience world, Copyblogger outlined the process of creating empathy maps for your ideal customers.
 These maps address four key areas in which customers interact with brands: thinking, seeing, feeling, and doing.

 Copyblogger suggests gathering several key players to map out your brand experience, including stakeholders, customer support leads, vendors, product developers, and marketers.
 In this exercise, you’ll sit down together to discuss both experience and specific questions (What do our customers say or feel when they use your product?
 What are customers hearing from other people who use the product?), along with more personal, worldview questions (How do our customers think about their hopes and fears?
 How do our customers interact with family and loved ones?).

 Some of these questions may seem fairly abstract in comparison to typical market research practices.
 This is what makes the approach such a success.
 By striving to understand your customers’ thoughts and feelings beyond the confines of your brand experience, you better understand your customer as a person, not just a source of revenue.

 Dr. Frank Luntz describes the necessity of this abstraction in his book Words that Work.
 “The key to successful communication is to take the imaginative leap of stuffing yourself right into your listener’s shoes to know what they are thinking and feeling in the deepest recesses of their mind and heart.”
 This “imaginative leap” will lead you to uncover the answers to questions that can truly revolutionize your business.

-InMoment’s software is the perfect complement to these empathy exercises.
-We develop all of our products to capture the voices, feelings, and stories of your customers and understand them in our Experience Hub.
+InMoment’s technology is the perfect complement to these empathy exercises.
+We develop all of our products to capture the voices, feelings, and stories of your customers and understand them in our platform.